krishna2/krishna2.github.io/if.md

 ### 23. Okay, a bit more seriously please?

-Honestly, the IF poem and Siddhartha books are far more valuable than anything else.
+Honestly, I wasn't being snarky.
+The poem IF and the book Siddhartha are far more valuable than anything else.

 But in the spirit of IF, asking / reading / questioning conventional practices is a good first step.
 The whole science of Nutrition is hardly 100 years old.
 And it was only then that we even realized the macro-nutrients as Carbohydrates, Fats and Proteins.
 We have a lot more to discover and learn how the body works.
 There is a whole world of gut biome, gut-brain.
 There is another world of micro-nutrients.
 There is a whole another level of Mind-Body interactions / medicine.
 Yet another world of breathing, sleeping, physical exercises and mental health and how they all influenece each others effects.

-In short, if we can take all the advantages and knowledge of modern science and medicine, and also use the wisdom from our grandmothers or great-grandmothers, we can live a happier life.
+In short, if we can take all the advantages and knowledge of modern science and medicine, and also the wisdom from our grandmothers or great-grandmothers, and use them as strong guiding principles, we can live a happier life.

 Happy Reading, Happy Fasting!
+OM Peace, Peace, Peace!